Kidney Services

 Choosing the Right Dialysis

-Peritoneal dialysis may be the better option if you:
+Peritoneal dialysis might be the best option for you if you:

-- Can’t tolerate the rapid changes of fluid balance associated with hemodialysis
+Can’t tolerate the rapid fluid shifts of hemodialysis

-- Want to minimize the disruption of your daily activities
+Want to minimize disruption to your daily routine

 Peritoneal Dialysis Limitations